creativescala/doodle/docs/src/pages/interact/reactor.md

 To have any visible output we pass a `State => Image` function to `withRender`.
 Finally, we can determine when to stop the `Reactor` by passing a `State => Boolean` function to `withStop`.

+There are several ways to run a `Reactor`, all of which are provided as extension methods.
+From most to least convenient they are:

+* `animate()`, which immediately runs and draws the `Reactor`.
+It uses the `doodle.effect.DefaultFrame` of the current backend, if one exists.
+Web-based backends typically don't have a default frame as you must specify where on the DOM to mount the animation.
+* `animateWithFrame(frame)` immediately runs and draws the `Reactor` with the given frame.
+* `animateToIO()` is like `animate`, except it returns an `IO`.
+Only when that `IO` is run will the animation appear.
+* `animateWithFrameToIO(frame)` is like `animateWithFrame`, except it returns an `IO`.
+Only when that `IO` is run will the animation appear.
+* `animateWithCanvasToIO(canvas)` returns an `IO` that, when run, animates the `Reactor` on the given `Canvas`.